 Federal employees also have responsibilities—reporting injuries and illnesses, filing claims for compensation in a timely manner, and returning to work when medically cleared.

+We also offer an interactive online course lead by an instructor.
 For information about the upcoming online Workers' Compensation Training, click here.